effie-0/IDL-Project/README.md

 ## SAP

 ## Super-Resolution-Based Defense
+- All code related to this part is in the `congzou/` folder.
 - clean_images is the folder to store the original clean images.
 - perturbed_images is the folder to store the adversarial attack images.
 - denoised_images is the folder to store the wavelet denoised images.